brainstem-org/brainstem_support/docs/datamodel/stem/dataset.md

 | `Manipulation`    | A manipulation associated with the epoch |

+### Experiment data fields
+Please see the dedicated page describing the [Experiment data model].

+### Manipulation data fields
+Please see the dedicated page describing the [Manipulations data model].

+### Behavior data fields
+Please see the dedicated page describing the [Behavior data model].

 ## Permissions
 The dataset inherits permissions from projects associated with it.
 Data repositories are shared through the projects groups, and you are only able to add a data repository associated with the same groups as the selected projects.
 The relationships in module data also depends on the selected projects